 MACOMB — Western Illinois University President Jack Thomas has resigned his post effective June 30.

-Thomas announced he would step down from university leadership at the WIU Board of Trustees meeting on Friday in Macomb.
+Thomas announced he would step down from university leadership at the WIU Board of Trustees meeting Friday.
 His request for a two-year administrative leave was accepted by the board.

-“At this pivotal time in our history, I believe the university would best be served by new leadership,” Thomas said before an audience of roughly 200 gathered in a campus gymnasium.
+“At this pivotal time in our history, I believe the university would best be served by new leadership,” Thomas said before an audience of more than 200 people, who packed into a campus gymnasium for the meeting.
 “It has been an honor advocating tirelessly for Western Illinois University.”